igromanru/HD2-Farming-Guide/README.md

 4. Start a **Terminids** or **Illuminate**, **Difficulty 3**, **40 min** mission
 5. Drop into the mission, then call a Resupply Pod **ONCE**, which will "Mass Drop" all the Super Credits you need for the mission
 6. Lay down on top of the SC pile so the interaction to pick it up is available
-7. Press **F4** (default hotkey) to start the AutoIt macro and pick up SCs automatically
+7. Press **F4** (default hotkey) to start the AutoIt macro and pick up SCs automatically.
 By default, it runs 10 times with 13 SC per pick-up loop.
 The duration is about 12 minutes, and you can’t use your PC while it’s running.
+**Attention!** The macro uses **F** key for interaction.
+If you use another key, read the [Configurations -> AutoIt script](#autoit-script) section!
 1. Wait until the macro is done.
 It will show a Message Box with the message: *PickUpLoop finished*
 2. If you want to do another run, you need to start a new mission.
 Otherwise, mass-dropping a second time in the same mission will crash the game.
 Repeat from **step 4.** or use the **Kill HD2 & CE** script to close the game.